The Attorneys You Want On Your Side

 Contact an experienced Freehold NJ family lawyer for help with your child custody modification

 If you are considering a child custody modification, it is important that you have the assistance of a qualified family law attorney who can properly position you for petitioning for this change or challenging it.
 The stakes are high, and we will fight to protect the best interests of you and your children.
-At Lomurro Law, we can discuss your objectives and legal options.
+At Lomurro Munson LLC, we can discuss your objectives and legal options.
 Contact us today at 732-482-9285 or fill out the online contact form to discuss your case with an experienced New Jersey family law attorney.